rutum/rutum.github.io/_posts/2019-06-19-braving-the-wilderness.md

 > You are only free when you realize you belong no place - you belong every place - no place at all.
 The price is high.
 The reward is great.

 As humans we find great comfort in belonging to something - a team, a group, a place that gives comfort of community.
-Brene Brown talks about her childhood - growing up in New Orleans, Texas, Washington DC and the impact that it had in her life to belong somewhere.
+Brené Brown talks about her childhood - growing up in New Orleans, Texas, Washington DC and the impact that it had in her life to belong somewhere.
 She talks about how she didn't get into her school drill team - something she desperately wanted, to enable her to belong somewhere and have an enviable social life.
 She talks about the desire to belong in our families, and with our spouses.

 The biggest desire that is often unmet is our need to belong to ourselves - giving ourselves the permission to be us - and following our path and our truth - unadulterated by judgment from ourselves and from others.